freeradical13/freeradical13.github.io/index.md

 Acidic dyes (e.g. nigrosin) have a negative charge which repels the negative surface charge of bacteria.
 Such dyes may be used as a [negative stain][] where the background is stained and the organisms are not.

 Basic dyes are positively charged and attracted to most bacteria.
-A [simple stain][] uses a single dye (e.g. methylene blue).
+A [simple stain][] uses a single dye (e.g. methylene blue) to visualize size, shape, arrangement, and structure of any organisms on a plate.

 A differential stain uses multiple dyes to identify different classes of organisms.
 An [acid-fast stain][] identifies bacteria with a waxy outer coating (e.g. <i>Mycobacterium</i>, <i>Nocardia</i>).

 A structural stain helps visualize bacterial structures such as flagella, endospores, and capsules.

+[Heat-fixing][] is used to dessicate and kill bacteria to preserve their shape and size, and firmly attach them to the slide to withstand the wash steps during staining

 ## Cancer